varunmadhavam/RTL_Design_With_SKY130/README.md

       ```
       We can see that the if statement is not complete.
 When i0 is 1 y is i1, but what about when i0 is not 1.
 Its not defined in the code clearly.
 So the synthesis tool will assume that if i0 is not 1 y should retain its previous value or in another words, a latch is inferred.
 This is bad because we did not intend a latch but a latch is inferred in the circuit.
 Moreover we were designing a combinational circuit, but due the bad coding style, have infered a sequential element in it.
       ![](/src/img/mismatch5.png)
+      Said that, there may be case where an inferred latch is intended.
+Take for example the below code for a counter.
+      ```
+      module counter (input clk , input reset, input en, output q[2:0]);
+         reg [2:0] count;
+         assign q = count;
+         always @(posedge clk, posedge reset)
+            begin
+               if(reset)
+                  count <= 3'b000;
+               else if(en)
+                  count <= count+1;
+               end
+      endmodule
+      ```
+      The above also has an incomplete if statement so surely will infer latches.
+But in this case, its is actually intended. en is used to control whether the counter will count or not.
+If en is high count will increment on every clock.
+Otherwise since we have not specified the case, it would latch on to the current value of the count.
+This is just like a pause functionality.